sergiikostanian/slate/source/index.html.md

 # Introduction

 Welcome to the StrongBox API!
 Here you will see awesome introduction soon...
-We have response examples in JSON, you can view it in the dark area on the right.
+We have examples in JSON, you can view it in the dark area on the right.

 # Request